fly-pigTH/EquiMus/src/validation_physical/ReadMe.md

 ```

 1. Execute `./static_qpos_analysis.py` to analyze the static states of the robotic leg for both effective and complete datasets.
 2. Use `./static/scripts/sysid_static_effective.py` to identify static parameters from the effective dataset.
 3. Open and run `./dynamic/dynamic_sysid.ipynb` to analysis the static error.
+(Note: the optimization of the real experiment is captured in `src/validation_physical/dynamic/log/optimization_log`.
+For some reason on the seed and experiment setting, the result is slightly different with `dynamic_sysid`)
 4. Run `./dynamic/sensitivity_analysis_with_baseline.ipynb` to conduct sensitivity analysis and baseline experiments.
 5. Analyze trajectory tracking by running `./dynamic/trajectory_track_triangle.ipynb`.